Peterpiotr/siguren-documentation/docs/source/installation/planning/installation-safety.rst

 A MotoSuiveur® System is a safety organ, thus it needs regular surveillance interventions and operating in urgency situations.
 So it has to be easily accessible.

-In particular, the following conditions are required:
+The following conditions need to be met:

 - Allow handling.
 - Ensure accessibility.
 - Ensure the safety of the maintenance and surveillance staff.
-- Insulate the sequipment of a too polluting environment.
+- Insulate the equipment from a polluted environment.
 - Allow a normal air admission necessary to a good thermal exchange.
 - Ensure acceptable ambient temperature (from 0° C to 45° C for the standard version).
-- A sheltered working location.
+- Ensure a sheltered working location.
 - Ensure that using the handle is easy and can be done in sufficient safety conditions.
 - The electric boxed set containing the operating console must be easy to reach.

   It is better if it is next to the MS Unit and visible by an operator located near the handle.

   If it is not feasible, install a buzzer near the MS Unit to gravity lowering operations with the service brake.
 - Make sure that the electric cables between the MotoSuiveur® Control Cabinet and the electric boxed set are not subject to chemical or mechanical aggressions.
-- Make sure that no heat source is in direct contact with the MotoSuiveur®.
+- Make sure that no heat source is in direct contact with the MotoSuiveur® Solution's components.
 - The MS Unit must be filled with the appropriate type of oil.